About the Journal

-This journal provides open access to all of its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+Te Kaharoa provides open access to all of its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Such access is associated with increased readership and increased citation of an author's work.
+Authors retain the full copyright over their articles.
+Authors also retain the right to reuse, distribute, and republish their work after it has been published in Te Kaharoa.
 All articles are made available using a Creative Commons (CC-BY-NC 4.0) worldwide shareable licence.

-Te Kaharoa does not charge any fees for submission, publication or access to articles.
+Te Kaharoa does not charge any fees (or author processing charges) for submission, publication or access to articles.

 This journal's content is preserved using the the LOCKSS and CLOCKSS archiving systems.

 LOCKSS is a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.

 CLOCKSS is global archive that preserves content on behalf of all libraries and scholars worldwide.
 CLOCKSS preserves content in 12 strategically chosen libraries across the globe to optimize the content’s safety against political and environmental threats.